Judge says BNSF unions can’t strike over new attendance rule

 Union officials didn’t immediately respond Tuesday to questions about the ruling.

+Under the new policy, engineers and conductors begin with 30 points, and then points are deducted from that for absences, with the deductions ranging from two points to 25 points.
+A worker can earn four points back by being available to work for 14 days in a row including weekends.
+An employee would be disciplined when their points are exhausted.

-BNSF said it came up with the new system to modernize its policy and give its employees an easier way to see where they stand under the rules.
-The railroad didn’t immediately respond to the ruling.
+BNSF said it came up with the new system to modernize its policy and give its employees an easier way to see where they stand under the rules, and make sure it has enough employees available to staff its trains.
+The railroad said it believes its new attendance rules will still allow employees to take time off for vacations and deal with obligations outside of work.

+The railroad said in a statement that it will work with its employees to help them adjust to the changes that BNSF executives believe are needed.

+“We understand that change can be an adjustment, but working together with our employees, we believe we can adapt to meet today’s competitive freight environment,” the railroad said in a statement.

 BNSF is one of the nation’s largest railroads, and it operates 32,500 miles (52,300 kilometers) of track in 28 western states.